Providing our Subscribers with the best possible information and data to evaluate risk is our mission.

 The minimum duration for Mobile Water Supply Credit is two hours, which is more demanding than the 30-minute requirement for Tender Credit.
 This credit could improve the PC rating of properties without fire hydrant coverage in communities that can meet the credit criteria.

-An additional credit for class rated commercial properties
+Additional credit for class-rated commercial properties

 This applies to commercial properties located between five and seven road miles from a recognized responding fire station, and where the property is within 1,000 feet of a standard fire hydrant or the community receives Mobile Water Supply Credit.
 This change is based on insurance loss data indicating a reduction in losses for properties between five and seven road miles from a fire station where reliable water supplies are available.